...as there will now be a temporary intermission while I go on holiday.

 Bill McKay, from Doncaster, said: "When it comes to wars and stuff I'm inclined to go with generals and admirals, rather than some bloke called 'Bob Ainsworth' who spent 20 years as a shop steward in Coventry before deciding to sit around on his fat arse all day spending my money."

 Emma Bradford, from Stevenage, said: "The problem seems to be bombs at the side of the road. [...]
-"I'm no scientist, but it would appear that the only available option would therefore be some sort of flying machine."
+"I'm no scientist, but it would appear that the only available option would therefore be some sort of flying machine."and:

 Tom Logan, from Finsbury Park, added: "Do we want a state of the art Olympic velodrome so we can maintain our global dominance at riding a bike, or do we want more live soldiers?
 It's a tricky one isn't it?"